The strangeness of Ishigami's letters in 容疑者Xの献身 ('The Devotion of Suspect X')

 A speaker can, of course, use だろう darō to assess the certainty of his/her own future actions, or what his/her probable actions might be in a hypothetical situation.
 What is disturbing here, though, is that, even as he issues direct threats to Yasuko and her friend, Ishigami delivers these as a calm objective assessment of his own probable actions, as though he were an outside observer dispassionately weighing up the possibilities.

 Curiously, just before the last threat using だろう darō, Ishigami uses a straightforward 私は許さない watashi wa yurusanai 'I will not forgive'.
-Even more curiously, the following sentence using だろう darō also uses the adverb 必ず kanarazu 'definitely, certainly, without fail'.
+Even more curiously, the following sentence using だろう darō also uses the adverb 必ず kanarazu 'definitely, certainly, surely, without fail'.
 Having clearly stated that he will not forgive Yasuko if she has 'betrayed' him and having clearly threatened to 'definitely' get revenge, it is both incongruous and unsettling to hedge his threat with だろう darō.
 The effect is ominous.

 Phrasing his threat to kill Yasuko or her boyfriend in cold objective terms of what will 'probably' happen is arguably more frightening than a direct threat.